-Orders for NYC Recipients
+Orders for NYC Enrollees

-Recipients whose county of fiscal responsibility is New York City (county code 66) are not included in the DOH/DOCS Eyeglass Project at this time.
-Ophthalmic dispensers in areas immediately bordering New York City who routinely serve New York City recipients should keep this in mind when they are adjusting their inventory.
-NYC providers who routinely serve upstate recipients should pay careful attention to the county code on MEVS to be sure of the services they can provide.
+At this time, enrollees whose county of fiscal responsibility is NYC (county code 66) are not included in the DOH/DOCS Eyeglass Project except on an optional basis by the NYC optical providers.
+Ophthalmic dispensers in areas immediately bordering NYC who routinely serve NYC enrollees should keep this in mind when they are adjusting their inventory.
+NYC providers who routinely serve upstate enrollees should pay careful attention to the county code on MEVS to be sure of the services they can provide.

-Upstate (Non - NYC) ophthalmic dispensers may no longer maintain the inventory to fill Medicaid prescriptions since they now are required to order all eyeglass materials from DOCS.
-In extenuating circumstances, DOCS will fill orders for these dispensers when they occasionally serve a New York City recipient.
-For example, recipients may sometimes be located in residential facilities or foster care homes which are outside their county of fiscal responsibility or may travel outside their county.
+Upstate ophthalmic dispensers may no longer maintain the inventory to fill Medicaid prescriptions since they now are required to order all eyeglass materials from DOCS.
+In extenuating circumstances, DOCS will fill orders for these dispensers when they occasionally serve a NYC enrollee.
+For example, enrollees may sometimes be located in residential facilities or foster care homes which are outside their county of fiscal responsibility or may travel outside their county.
 Orders in these situations should be handled as follows:

-- If a recipient is the fiscal responsibility of NYC and resides in a facility or is placed in a DOCS county, the ophthalmic dispenser may: - ▶ Use the materials from his/her present inventory and bill Medicaid directly, or

-- ► Send the prescription order to DOCS for fabrication of the eyeglasses and submission of the claim form. - If the recipient is the fiscal responsibility of NYC but temporarily in a DOCS county and presents an emergency where eyeglasses must be provided, see instructions in #1 above; or - If the recipient is the fiscal responsibility of NYC but is temporarily in a DOCS county, and there is no emergency, advise the recipient to return to their county of residence to obtain eyeglasses.
+- If an enrollee is the fiscal responsibility of NYC and resides in a facility or is placed in a DOCS county, the ophthalmic dispenser may: - Use the materials from his/her present inventory and bill Medicaid directly, or - Send the prescription order to DOCS for fabrication of the eyeglasses and submission of the claim form. - If the enrollee is the fiscal responsibility of NYC but temporarily in a DOCS county and presents an emergency where eyeglasses must be provided, see instructions in #1 above; or - If the enrollee is the fiscal responsibility of NYC but is temporarily in a DOCS county the optical provider can use DOCS and enter a 7 in field 25D -SA exemption code or advise the enrollee to return to their county of residence to obtain eyeglasses if there is no emergency.